openstack/nova/api-guide/source/server_concepts.rst

 -  **Host maintenance**

-   If a compute host is to be removed from the cloud all its servers will need to moved to other hosts.
+   If a compute host is to be removed from the cloud all its servers will need to be moved to other hosts.
 In this case it is normal for the rest of the cloud to absorb the work load, redistributing the servers by rescheduling them.

    To prepare the host it will be disabled so it does not receive any further servers.
 Then each server will be migrated to a new host by cold or live migration, depending on the state of the server.
-When complete, the host is free to be removed.
+When complete, the host is ready to be removed.

 -  **Rolling updates**

-   Often it is necessary to perform an update on all compute hosts that requires them to be rebooted.
+   Often it is necessary to perform an update on all compute hosts which requires them to be rebooted.
 In this case it is not strictly necessary to move inactive servers because they will be available after the reboot.
 However, active servers would be impacted by the reboot.
 Live migration will allow them to